tfaki/LoftyAlertDialog/README.md

                 .isTwoButton(true)
                 .show()
 ```
-If you want animation, you can add this line in MainActivity.java
+If you want animation, you can add this line in YourActivity.java
 ```
 LoftyAlertView.Builder(this)
                 .alertType(AlertTypeState.ERROR)